SPLIT_PART

 **Example**

-The following code example uses an empty delimiter `''` to split the string `'hello world'`, and returns the first segment:
+The following code example uses an empty delimiter `''` to split the string `'hello world'`, and returns the first segment. `SPLIT_PART` sees the empty delimiter and interprets the entire string as the first and only part of the string and returns 'hello world'.

 ```